Phalanstere/loopedEvents/README.md

 ```

-Then you define an empty events array:
+Then you define an empty array of events:

 ```javascript